RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

-Task and measurement design determine how human uplift studies operationalize research questions into observable outcomes.
 A growing body of evidence documents limitations of measurement instruments in AI evaluation \cite{raji2021aiwideworldbenchmark, hutchinson2022evaluationgapsmachinelearning, reuel2024betterbenchassessingaibenchmarks, conf/aies/RauhMMHCASMBKGB24, eriksson2025trustaibenchmarksinterdisciplinary, wallach_position_2025, noauthor_american_nodate}, with human uplift studies as no exception.
-Experts described challenges in defining measurement instruments that proxy real-world behavior.
-In safety and misuse contexts where real-world settings are complex and adversarial, several experts emphasized concerns about the realism of experimental task.
+Experts described challenges in defining measurement instruments that proxy real-world behavior, particularly in safety and misuse-focused uplift studies, where action spaces are wide, settings are complex and adversarial, and motivating threat models are themselves often under-specified \cite{bengio_international_2026}.
+Several experts emphasized concerns about the realism of experimental tasks.
 Expert N discussed a cybersecurity study:

 \begin{displayquote} \itshape \textbf{N:} \enquote{One big challenge we're facing is whether or not the tasks, the actual lab environments that we're giving these proxy attackers is realistic enough of the real world.
 Are we representing the real cyber world in assigning these tasks?
 That's one big challenge. \textbf{And the implication is, if it's not realistic, then who cares about the uplift that's given?}} \end{displayquote}